mailgun/documentation/source/api-email-validation.rst

 .. note:: Our Email Validation service has been renamed to Email Verification service.
 While the names are different, nothing within our codebase has changed to cause a disruption in service.

+.. note:: Our Single and Bulk Email Verification service is available via the EU API.

 This API endpoint is an email address verification service.

 We will verify the given address based on: